hyperhq/docs.hyper.sh-hyper/Feature/container/cron.md

   * `all`: always send notification
 * The notification email contains the last 100 lines of log for the cron job container.
 * When the Hyper Cron service is under maintaince, some cron jobs may be missed.
 In such case, a schedule-missed email will be sent to user.
-* When a cron job container finished (either succeeded or failed), the container will be cleaned up in one minute.
+* When a cron job container finished (either succeeded or failed), the container will be cleaned up within a minute.
 * When you remove a cron job, it could be possible that there are cron job containers running.
 In such case, the container will be left running.
 A manual cleanup is needed.